patwhatev/volca-freesound-plus/README.md

 # Volca Freesound

-### Fill the [Korg Volca Sample](http://www.korg.com/us/products/dj/volca_sample/) with random samples from [Freesound.org](https://freesound.org/).
+### Fill the [Korg Volca Sample](http://www.korg.com/us/products/dj/volca_sample/) with tagged samples from [Freesound.org](https://freesound.org/).

-This app downloads random files from the Freesound audio database and transfers them to a Korg Volca Sample connected to the computer's audio output.
+This app downloads files from the Freesound audio database and transfers them to a Korg Volca Sample connected to the computer's audio output.
 The app runs in any reasonably modern browser, desktop or mobile, as long as the device has a headphone or audio output.
 Please find the Volca Freesound app here:

 [https://patwhatev.github.io/volca-freesound/](https://patwhatev.github.io/volca-freesound/)